Youth Resource Guide

 How’s your school’s cafeteria food?
 The Physicians Committee for Responsible Medicine has information on why cafeteria food matters, and how you can make sure you have healthy options.

 How’s your eating?
-The Physicians Committee for Responsible Medicine also information — and great pictures — to help you understand food nutrition
+The Physicians Committee for Responsible Medicine has tons of information about nutrition.
+Plus, there’s great pictures – which you could make, too!

 The Vegetarian Resource Group has games, books, videos, contests and FAQs for vegan and vegetarian kids, teens and parents.